anthonytk31415/iztris/README.md

 To do:
 - add tests
-- comments to the code
+- comments to the code (DONE)
+- do package manager stuff.

 #### review below: